 I've always been an artist, in between property development and family.
 For many years I pursued what I thought were the accepted paths to being an artist.
 I did an MA in Visual Art and became a secondary art teacher.
 I pursued years of exhibitions, art shows, skill development and tutoring.
 I did numerous art residencies chasing what I thought was the correct way.

 I initially focused on large-scale oil portraits and mixed media until I discovered the thrill of painting with God.

-Now, however, I'm embracing the pursuit of the supernatural.
+Now, I'm embracing the pursuit of the supernatural.
 Releasing messages from God in paint can be super fun.
-I'm also fascinated by the opportunities presented by online reach.
+When signs and wonders appear around your painting, it's off-the-charts-fun!

 My book, Painting With God, came out of a 52-week painting exercise where I painted each week live for a whole year.
 I had to spend a lot of time trying to work out what prophetic art meant and why anyone would do it.
 What I came up with is outside what many people assume it is.